Itosken/itosken.github.io/index.md

 Objective
 =========
 >Graduate with a Bachelor's of Science in Computer Science
->while acquiring skills that will successfully show my
+>and to apply my newfound knowledge to help myself and
->competency in Programming
+>others in the professional world.

 ----